CGJennings/se3docs/docs/dm-debugger.md

 To *start the debugger from Strange Eons*, click on the little bug icon that appears when debugging is enabled.

-> This is usually the most convenient method.
-In the unlikely event that it doesn't work, you may need to adjust the **Automatic Launch** command in your preferences.
-Note that this also won't work if a script has already hit a breakpoint (see below), because Strange Eons will be frozen at the breakpoint.
-In any of these cases, you can use another method to start the debugger.
+> If clicking the bug icon works, you generally won't need to start the debugger at all: Strange Eons will start it automatically when needed.
+If the bug doesn't work, you can fix it by adjusting the **Automatic Launch** command in your preferences.

 To *start the debugger by launching it as a separate app*, just double click its app icon like usual: